dmuliaditan/sncutnrun/README.md

 # Single nucleus CUT&RUN to assess epigenetic heterogeneity in head and neck cancer progression
 Repository for all the code used in the snCUT&amp;RUN project

-Daniel Muliaditan, 17 June 2022
+Daniel Muliaditan, 21 June 2022

 Table of Content:
 1. Data Preprocessing<br/>
 	1.1.
-Preprocessing individual single-cell .fastq to single-cell .bam, aggregating single-cell .bam to pseudobulk .bam, peak calling on pseduobulk .bam with MACS2, calculating Fraction Reads in Peaks (FRiP) and Fraction Reads in Blacklist (FRiB) for QC purposes, and getting analysis ready fragment file for Signac.
+Preprocessing individual single-cell .fastq to single-cell .bam<br/>
+	1.2.
+Aggregating single-cell .bam to pseudobulk .bam, pseudobulk .bam normalisation, peak calling on pseduobulk .bam with MACS2<br/>
+	1.3.
+Calculating Uniquely Mapped Reads and Fraction Reads in Peaks (FRiP) and Fraction Reads in Blacklist (FRiB) for QC purposes, and getting analysis ready 	     fragment file for Signac.

 2. Signac analysis<br/>
 	2.1.
 Loading necessary packages and creating a chromatin assay<br/>